 Without Regard to Sex, Race or Color

-A book of this work has just been published by the University of Georgia Press in association with the Georgia Humanities Council.
-The publication includes ten historical images, sixty contemporary images and essays by Robert E. James, Pellom McDaniels III, Amalia K. Amaki, and Loretta Parham.
-An accompanying exhibition opens later this fall in Atlanta.
-Opportunities are being sought for subsequent showings.
+A book of this work was recently published by the University of Georgia Press in association with Georgia Humanities.
+The publication includes includes ten historical images, sixty contemporary images, and essays by Robert E. James, Pellom McDaniels III, Amalia K. Amaki, and Loretta Parham.
+An accompanying exhibition is currently traveling.
+Opportunities are being sought for additional venues.